Veering branched surfaces, surgeries, and geodesic flows

-If every component of the branch locus has at least one triple point on it, then one can define a cellular structure on the branch locus, where the 0-cells are given by the triple points, and the 1-cells are given by the complementary regions of the triple points in the branch locus.
-Furthermore, if each sector is topologically a disc, then we can define a cellular structure on $B$ by taking the 2-cells to be the sectors.
-In this scenario, we can define the \textit{dual ideal triangulation} to $B$: Let $N$ be the space obtained by attaching cones over each component of $\partial (M \backslash \backslash B)$ onto $B$.
+If every component of $\brloc(B)$ contains at least one triple point, then one can define a cellular structure on $\brloc(B)$ by declaring the 0-cells to be the triple points, and the 1-cells to be the complementary regions of the triple points in $\brloc(B)$.
+Furthermore, if each sector is topologically a disc, then we can define a cellular structure on $B$ by declaring the 2-cells to be the sectors.
+In this scenario, we can define the \textit{dual ideal triangulation} to $B$: Let $N$ be the space obtained by attaching cones over each component of $\partial (M \cut B)$ onto $B$.
 Construct a triangulation $\Delta'$ of $N$ by first placing a vertex at each cone point.
 Then for each sector of $B$, pick a point in the interior of the sector and cone it off, i.e. join it to the cone points of the two cones on either side of the sector along straight paths, to form edges of $\Delta'$.
-Then for each 1-cell in the branch locus, pick a point in its interior and join it to the points we chose in the interior of the 3 sectors the edge is adjacent to, along disjoint paths in those sectors, then cone off these paths to form faces of $\Delta'$.
+Then for each 1-cell in $\brloc(B)$, pick a point in its interior and join it to the points we chose in the interior of the 3 sectors the edge is adjacent to, along disjoint paths in those sectors, then cone off these paths to form faces of $\Delta'$.
 Finally, define the complementary regions of the 2-complex we constructed so far in $N$ to be the tetrahedra.
-This gives us the triangulation $\Delta'$ of $N$.
+This gives us a triangulation $\Delta'$ of $N$.
 Now delete all the cone points to get an ideal triangulation $\Delta$ of a regular neighborhood of $B$ in $M$. \end{defn}

 \begin{defn} (\cite{Mos96}) Consider a solid torus $D^2 \times S^1$.
 Let $l$ be a nonempty collection of parallel simple closed curves on its boundary which are not parallel to the meridian.
 Let $p>0$ be the geometric intersection number between the meridian and $l$.
 Then the 3-manifold obtained by placing cusp circles along $l$ is called a \textit{$p$-cusped solid torus}, or \textit{cusped solid torus} for short.